Guy Reschenthaler: 2020 general

 In the 2024 general election, Reschenthaler defeated Democratic nominee Chris Dziados with 66.6% of the vote.

 Tenure

 In December 2020, Reschenthaler joined other Republicans in voting against providing $2,000 stimulus checks to Americans, on grounds that such aid would further weaken the US economy.

 In April 2024, Reschenthaler co-sponsored a bill to rename Dulles International Airport after former president Donald Trump.
 He said in an interview that there would be "no better symbol of freedom, prosperity and strength".

-In May 2024, Reschenthaler co-sponsored a bill to extend US military benefits to American citizens in the Israel Defense Forces, including Servicemembers Civil Relief Act and Uniformed Services Employment and Re-employment Rights Act of 1994.
+In May 2024, Reschenthaler co-sponsored H.R.
+8445, which proposes extending core U.S. servicemember protections—such as guaranteed job reinstatement, anti-discrimination rights, and financial and legal relief like capped interest rates, foreclosure protections, and paused court proceedings—for Americans serving in the Israeli Defense Forces.
+That would treat foreign military service like U.S. service for these protections, breaking from the current rule that they apply only to those serving in the U.S. armed forces.